j1v3/wificheck/README.md

-## Wificheck v0.1 for Ubuntu 20.04
+## Wificheck v0.1 suitable for Ubuntu 20.04

+Wificheck is a bash script created to facilitate the gathering of the information necessary to resolve most of the problems encountered with wireless connections.

-Wifichek script by cracolinux suitable for Ubuntu 20.04
+Based on the script from cracolinux, this version is suitable for Ubuntu 20.04.

+# Instructions for use

 Copy and paste this line in a terminal, and validate with the enter key :